JaysonM01/02-Intro-to-HTML5-Mod3/README.md

 About this Project:
-    - This will be the base of my web development project and will be improved
+    - This will be the base of my web development project and will be improved.